stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 12.
 Connect three more motors to use as control dials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Calibrate and connet three additional motors to the Pupper PCB
+Connect three additional motors to the same CAN bus (ie same row of connectors).
 #.
+Calibrate and connect three additional motors to the Pupper PCB.
+#.
+Set their IDs to not overlap with your existing motors.
+We use 4, 5, and 6.
-Set the target positions of the shoulder abductor motor, shoulder rotator motor, and elbow motor to the angle readings of the first, second, and third new motors respectively.
+#.
+Set the target positions of the base motor, shoulder motor, and elbow motor to the angle readings of the first, second, and third new motors respectively.

 [gif]